 - Races.
 Humans only but each human has a bloodline that effectively makes each human unique – see link.
 Alternatively, you can pick a standard human from the PHB and take a supernatural gift instead.
 Ninth World options are also OK also – ai, android, robot (many warforged robots also look like pieces of art having human faces – example and example) and manikin.

 - Classes.
 Anything from the player’s handbook is OK.
 However, I strongly recommend you take one of the setting archetypes which are appropriately mythic (see below in blue).
 Anyone who does take a setting specific class (ones in blue) will get custom feats as the campaign progresses.
 Mythic Earth options OK also (see below).

 - Epic Destiny.
-You each have an epic path.
-You can either pick one from the Player Guide (pg.
-21 – 25) or I will randomly hand them out at the first session.
+You each have an epic path – rolled randomly.
+See the Player Guide (pg.
+21 – 25) for details.
 This impacts what happens in the campaign.
-It includes new spells and custom character sheets.
+The guide includes new spells and custom character sheets.
 Instead of taking the standard reward for completing the epic destiny, you can instead take a level 11 to 20 class feature (DM’s discretion).

 - Currency.
 Drachma = gp.
 Ticker Δρ.

 - Luck (Boons & Banes).
 The Powers of Olympus watch over you and you are lucky.
 You gain luck dice whenever you fail a d20 roll.
 They act identically to boon and banes with the following additions: